Standing, sitting, walking or cycling – what’s the best you can do when you are behind your desk?

 A Sit Stand desk is great fun, but does it work?

-In Scandinavia, sit-stand workstations are the norm, tells Lesley McKerral of McKellar Office Furniture Glasgow: ‘In Denmark employers are required by law to provide employees of such a desk.
+In Scandinavia whwer there is a great emphasizes on Workplace Wellbeing, sit-stand workstations are the norm, tells Lesley McKerral of McKellar Office Furniture Glasgow: ‘In Denmark employers are required by law to provide employees of such a desk.
 Allready five years ago, most of the workstations in the Scandinavian countries are sit-stand workstations.
 And that trend is now (very, very) slowly coming over to the UK.’

 When sit-stand desks, desk bikes, move stools or balls are seen as the solution, dor they also have an effect?